fishilico/shared/latex/mathematics/trigonometry.rst

 The exponential function is the reciproqual of the logarithm function defined as :math:`\ln: x \in ]0, +\infty[ \mapsto \int_1^x \frac{1}{t} dt`.

-It can be show that the function is the limit of an infinite sum:
+It can be shown that the function is the limit of an infinite sum:

 .. raw:: latex